 The World’s first programme of regular photographic observations of the Sun began in 1862 at the private observatory of Warren De la Rue in Cranford, the observations being made with a photoheliograph of De la Rue’s own design.
 In 1863, the photoheliograph was transferred to Kew, where the programme continued for a further nine years under De La Rue’s supervision, before being terminated in 1872.
 The following year, the photoheliograph was loaned to the Royal Observatory.

-The Photoheliographic programme of the Royal Observatory ran at Greenwich from 1873 until 1948 and at Herstmonceux from 1948 until 1977 when it was brought to an end by Richard Woolley.
+The Photoheliographic programme of the Royal Observatory ran at Greenwich from 1873 until 1948 and at Herstmonceux from 1948 until the end of 1976 when it was formally brought to an end by Richard Woolley.
 Given the importance of the work, it was taken up by the Heliosphysical Observatory, Debrecen, Hungary, where a programme of observations continues to this day.

 Amongst those who gave evidence to the Commission in 1872 were Strange, Airy, and two members of the Observatory’s Board of Visitors: De la Rue and Spottiswode.
 Amongst other things, they (and others) were asked for their views on the desirability of a state funded solar physics observatory and about how such an observatory might be organised.